isaacadams/resume/README.md

 - 1 inch top, bottom, left, and right is standard ... some say a half inch is acceptable
 - Resume font size should be 10.5 - 12 pt

-## To Do

-- [ ] merge header, list, and spacer into its own component since that pattern is emerging
-- [x] ability to generate a clean pdf of resume
-- [x] don't want phone number in web version of resume, can replace with github profile
-- [x] add github icon + link / profile name
-  - github icon + profile name for pdf report
-  - github icon + link for web view

 ## Troubleshooting